KABB: News operation

 By August 1994, construction was underway on a newsroom at KABB's studios on Loop 410.
 Though adding a newscast was projected to double the station's budget, management believed it was necessary to make the station stand out amid increasing television choices.

 The Nine O'Clock News debuted on March 20, 1995, two months after the station became a Fox affiliate, as a half-hour program.
 Several members of the weeknight anchor team had ties to San Antonio: Jim Marsh worked at KSAT in the early 1980s, meteorologist Alex Garcia joined KABB from KENS, and sportscaster Dean Acosta was a San Antonio native.
 As a result of the LMA with KRRT, the newscast was expanded to an hour in September 1995.
 Also at that time, the station debuted a Sunday night sports show, Maximum Sports.
 In 1998, KRRT began airing its first local news program: the WB 35 News at 5:30, a half-hour program produced and anchored by the KABB news team competing with national network newscasts.

 In 1999, KABB reformatted the 9 p.m. news in an attempt to reach younger viewers aged 18-34.
 It bought out the contracts of Marsh and his co-anchor Jody Manley, with Lu Parker and Michael Valdes as their replacements, and the KRRT newscast was dropped in January 2000 to focus on the KABB broadcast.
 Comedian Johnathan Walton joined the newscast to provide offbeat feature segments.
 Parker departed in 2003 to host a lifestyle show on KENS.

 KABB expanded into morning news on January 2, 2006, with the debut of Fox News First, a morning newscast from 6 to 8:30 a.m. that replaced infomercials in the time slot.
 The program expanded to three and then to four hours (running from 5 to 9 a.m.) on September 8, 2008.
 With the consolidation of WOAI and KABB under one newsroom, the stations initially maintained separate formats and lineups of anchors with a shared pool of reporters.
 Valdes and four other employees, from the lead female anchor to the assistant news director, departed in 2014; some cited the changed corporate atmosphere at the combined WOAI–KABB operation.
 As of June 2025, the station aired 27 hours a week of news programs, including Fox News First, an hour-long midday show known as Fox News Midday, and the 9 p.m. newscast, as well as the weekly public affairs program Focus on South Texas.

-KABB provides news presentation for Sinclair-owned WXLV-TV in Winston-Salem, North Carolina, which began airing newscasts in 2021.
+Since 2021, KABB has produced newscasts for Sinclair-owned WXLV-TV in Winston-Salem, North Carolina.
 KABB 9 p.m. weeknight anchor Camilla Rambaldi presented the WXLV newscasts from San Antonio until she left the station in January 2024.